ksstrat/milestone-project-1/TESTING.md

 ![index.html Mobile Lighthouse Score](docs/screenshots/lh_mobile_indexhtml_score.png)

 * The performance of index.html is at 73, mainly due to high-resolution images.
 * The largest factor is the "Largest Contentful Paint Element" (LCP).
 This measures the time it takes to render the largest content element.
-A moderate result would be 2.5-4ms.
-Because of the large images in the carousel index.html, the LCP takes 9,550 ms.
+A moderate result would be 2.5-4 ms. Because of the large images in the carousel index.html, the LCP takes 9,550 ms.
-* Since high quality images of past tours play an important role for both users and the site's look and feel, compressing and thus degrading the images is not advisable.
+* Since high-quality images of past tours play an important role for both users and the site's look and feel, compressing and thus degrading the images is not advisable.
 * If the performance drops further in future measurements, the images must be compressed.

 #### ***tours.html***